 10 September 2025

-These new works are finding their stride through a combination of clear gesso, graphite, acrylic, oil, and colored pencil—usually in that order.
-Keeping acrylic, pencils, and oil on hand as the three main players during the actual image-making has created a nimble kind of rhythm in which dead ends with one medium turn into fresh starts with another, but it has also got me thinking about material hierarchies.
-I'm wary of veering too far into formal territory, (I'm reminded again of Judd writing about how, in his estimation, Joseph Stella over-prioritized technical experimentation at the expense of ideas), but I do think there is something about the interplay between these materials when permanence is a factor; wax colored pencils and oil don't mix, so there's a finality to the choices made in colored pencil, a commitment to an irreversible decision that is really working for me right now.
-And also seems like it could be somehow wrapped up in what I'm getting at with this comparison of what isolation/solitude meant in the second half of the 20th century and what it means in the first two decades of the 21st.
-Words exiting one's mind through one's mouth on their way to someone else seems like a more permanent action than saying it to your AI friend (literally—in my head I'm referring to that new wearable AI “Friend” product).
+Keeping acrylic, pencils, and oil on hand during the image-making process of these new works has created a nimble kind of rhythm in which dead ends with one medium turn into fresh starts with another, but it has also got me thinking about material hierarchies.
+I'm wary of veering too far into formal experimentation for the sake of it, (I'm reminded again of Judd on Joseph Stella over-prioritizing technical experimentation at the expense of ideas), but I do think there is something about the interplay between these materials when permanence is a factor; wax colored pencils and oil don't mix, so there's a finality to the choices made in colored pencil, a commitment to an irreversible decision that is really helping with my intentionality right now.
+And also seems like it could be somehow wrapped up in what I'm getting at by holding examples of isolation/solitude in the second half of the 20th century with similar material from the first two decades of the 21st.